gfini/my-logger/README.md

-This is a repository that contains public information about the My Logger app for Android.
+This repository holds a website with public information about the My Logger app for Android.

+Checkout the website here: [mylogger.gfini.com](https://mylogger.gfini.com/)